JHU-PL-Lab/odefa-proof-of-concept/README.md

 Compilation
 -----------

-There are two different ways to setup and run Odefa.
+There are three different ways to setup and run Odefa.

 ### OPAM